PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World + JobSystem/Lecture/english.md

     }
 ```

-If we use a timeline diagram we can see that we aren't gaining anything time wise from using the jobs.
+If we use a timeline diagram we can see that we aren't gaining anything (time wise) from using Jobs.

 ![threading timeline inefficient](/Assets/threading_timeline_inefficient.png)